Witness Against Torture

 #loveisloveBUF is an ongoing campaign that started Sept 23 with a sign-burning that is igniting a movement!
 The ashes from the burning of the progressive, truth-and-love-oriented sign formed a heart, and we are supplying the sign at all WNY Peace Center -sponsored events, while supplies last.
 More background at http://wivb.com/2017/09/

 CEDAW or the Convention for the Elimination of all Forms of Discrimination Against Women is an ordinance that creates processes to ensure that policies and their implementation are beneficial to people of all genders.
 This would include data collection and reporting which would inform about inequities within various systems such as employment and education.
-So far there has been a hearing in city hall where dozens of people advocated for women’s rights and urged Buffalo Common Council people to consider passing this ordinance.
+There has been hearings in city hall where numerous people advocated for women’s rights and urged Buffalo Common Council people to consider passing this ordinance.
 This ordinance has not currently been passed.

-Follow this link for the numbers for common council representatives to call and share your support of this ordinance! http://wnypeace.org/wp/organizing-in-wny/
+Follow this link for the numbers for common council representatives to call and share your support of this ordinance. https://wnypeace.org/wp/organizing-in-wny/